Full coverage is a great way to keep your vehicle safe — but are you paying too much?

-The average difference in annual premium between a $500 deductible and a $1,000 deductible is about $187.
-When you raise your deductible, you’re taking some of the financial burden off of the insurance company — as they would have to pay less in the event of a claim payout.
+The average price difference between a $500 deductible and a $1,000 deductible is about $88 per six-month policy period.
+When you raise your deductible, you’re taking some of the financial burden from your insurance company — as the insurer would have to pay less in the event of a claim payout.
 The caveat is that you'd have to make up for that by paying a higher deductible before your insurer covers the rest.

 Unless you have accident forgiveness coverage, your insurance company will most likely raise your rates if you file a collision claim.
 Only use your full coverage in the event the damage is greater than the deductible plus your rate increase over three years.

 Need help deciding whether to file a claim or not?
-See more info here for some more tips.
+See our article regarding whether or not you should file a claim.